realcrane/iPLAN-Interactive-and-Procedural-Layout-Planning/README.md

 ### Train
 Train the models for predicting room types, locating room and partitioning room in sequence.

-Run the training script and the experiment logs and outputs are saved in experiment.
+Run the training script, the experiment logs and outputs are saved in experiment.

 For example:
 ```